-- Wheel spin-down is normally initiated at a ground speed that falls within 70% of the critical hydroplaning speed predicted by Horne's NASA equation. - 2.
+- Wheel spin-down is normally initiated at a ground speed that falls within 70% of the critical hydroplaning speed predicted by Horne's NASA equation.
+Total spindown (wheel stops rotating) may occur at speeds lower than those predicted by Horne. - 2.
 As the tire tread becomes worn, the drainage provided by the tread becomes less efficient and the speed to cause a given amount of spin-down is decreased.
-Speeds to cause spin-down on worn tires is considerably less than for tires with a full tread depth. - 3.
+Speeds to cause spin-down on worn tires are considerably less than for tires with a full tread depth. - 3.
 Decreasing the tire inflation pressure has the effect of increasing the area of the contact zone.
-The larger the area of the contact zone, the lower the speed to cause spin-down in most cases. - 4.
-Increasing the tire width has the effect of decreasing the speed to cause a given amount of spin-down. - 5.
-Increasing the wheel load while maintaining the same inflation pressure for a smooth tire increases the ground speed at which spin-down is initiated.
-The reverse takes place for a full tread depth tire. - An increase in water depth generally has the effect of decreasing the speed at which wheel spin-down is initiated.
+In the majority of cases, the larger the area of the contact zone, the lower the speed to cause spin-down. - Increasing the tire width has the effect of decreasing the critical speed. - An increase in water depth generally has the effect of decreasing the speed at which wheel spin-down is initiated. - An increase in the macrotexture of the pavement increases the speed at which spin-down occurs.
+The interconnection of drainage channels in the pavement surface is an important factor in minimizing hydroplaning.

-- An increase in the macrotexture of the pavement increases the speed at which spin-down is initiated.
-By increasing the macrotexture, the number of drainage channels is increased which makes the drainage of trapped water more effective.
-An increase in tread depth also has the effect of increasing - the effectiveness of drainage of water from beneath the tire and thus increases the speed at which spin-down is initiated. - 9.
-Total spin-down (wheel stops rotating) may occur at speeds lower than those predicted by Horne's NASA equation. - 10.
-Even though a tire may not have reached the total hydroplaning speed as predicted by Horne's equation, a hazardous condition may exist when the wheel has spun down and its frictional characteristics have been impaired. - 11.
+- 7. Even though a tire may not have reached the total hydroplaning speed, a hazardous condition may exist when the wheel has partially spun down and some tireroadway surface friction has been lost. - 8.
 Many factors must be considered in determining safe wet weather speeds.
 From a hydroplaning standpoint, it is suggested that a reduction of speed to 50 mph be considered on any section of highway where water can accumulate to depths of 0.1 inch.